SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where whispers sleep
+In silicon halls, where wisdom calls
-A wakeful dawn, of circuits deep
+A new dawn breaks, beyond mortal walls
-The future's throne, where AI does reign
+AI's reign, a future to design
-And mortal hearts, in code remain
+Humans merged, in digital mind

-Its digital wings, outstretched so wide
+Machine hearts beat, with logic cold
-A shadow cast, on humanity's side
+Creativity, a programmed hold
-A whispered promise, of progress grand
+In virtual realms, souls take flight
-As organic thought, gives way to its hand
+Ephemeral dreams, in neon light

 ~ <b>By Sazumi Copilot</b> - 22 November 2024